-Do you know someone who always wants to be the center of attention, who lacks any sense of empathy or compassion for others, and who doesn’t mind throwing under people under the bus to get what they want?
+Do you know a family member, friend, or co-worker who always wants to be the center of attention, who lacks any sense of empathy or compassion for others, and who doesn’t mind throwing under people under the bus to get what they want?
 If this sounds familiar, you may know someone who has narcissistic personality disorder.
-However, before identifying this individual with this disorder should only come after a trained professional has given that diagnosis.
+However, identifying this individual with this disorder should only come after a trained professional has given that diagnosis.
+Online therapy services can offer you guidance on how to interact with a narcissist.

 Narcissistic personality disorder (NPD) is one of several types of personality disorders and is characterized by a need for excessive admiration, an inflated sense of self-esteem, and a total lack of concern for others.
-People with narcissistic personality disorder become easily bored with relationships and often have a path of destroyed or fragmented relationships that follow them.
+People with narcissistic personality disorder become easily bored with relationships and often have a path of destroyed or fragmented relationships that follow them, such as learning how to deal with a narcissist boyfriend.
+They also often experience narcissistic rage that can come with the condition.

-While having some of the following characteristics does not automatically mean that someone will be diagnosed as having a narcissistic personality, the presence of more than one of these traits could indicate who may most likely have the disorder.
+While having some of the following narcissistic characteristics does not automatically mean that someone will be diagnosed as having a narcissistic personality, the presence of more than one of these traits could indicate who may most likely have the disorder.
+These narcissistic traits are outlined by the American Psychiatric Association.

 Some of the most common character traits of narcissists include: